oguzhanozgul/commission-api/README.md

 ## Introduction

 Commission-API is a RESTful API with an endpoint for commission calculation and other endpoints for getting client related information.
-It gets request in JSON format and sends the responses also in JSON format.
+It gets request in JSON format and sends the responses also in JSON format.</br>
+To use, fork and clone to local, use `npm install` to install node modules and dependencies.
+Then use `npm start` or `npm run start:dev` to run, `npm run test` for unit tests,  `npm run test:int` for integration tests and  `npm run test:e2e` for end-to-end tests.

 </br>
 </br>